Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Demonstrate Exception Handling:

-- When the Computer Agent encounters a situation it cannot handle (e.g., the user-provided information format is incorrect, causing a webpage error), it should inform the Phone Agent of this error.
+- When the computer agent encounters an unprocessable situation (e.g., the user-provided information format is incorrect, causing a webpage error), it should inform the phone agent of this error.

-- After receiving the error, the Phone Agent can relay the problem to the user and request new information (e.g., “Sorry, the email format you provided seems incorrect.
-Can you say it again?”).
+- Upon receiving the error, the phone agent should be able to relay the issue to the user and request new information (e.g., “Sorry, the email format you provided seems incorrect.
+Could you please say it again?”).